-Everyone wants to make slime these days and that’s because it’s just such a cool activity to try!
+Everyone wants to make slime these days!
 Did you also know that making slime is awesome science too.
 If you want your kids to get more out of their slime making experience, turn it into a slime science project and apply the science method too!
-Read on to find out how you can set up science experiments with slime and have a cool science fair project for 4th graders, 5th graders and 6th graders.
+Read on to find out how you can set up science experiments with slime and have a cool science fair project idea.

 Homemade slime is a real treat for kids, and right now it’s a super popular activity that also happens to make a great science fair project.
 We have experimented with our slime recipes over and over again to bring you the best possible activities!

 We also have a very cool fizzing slime recipe, watch the video and get the slime recipe here.
 Two chemistry demonstrations in one!